Selbi182/Sonic1UnGit/README.md

 * Completely merged _inc folder with sonic1.asm (this is technically diverting from the Hivebrain 2005 style, but I never understood the arbitrary extraction of those files anyway)
 * Removed various junk files, including most project files for community tools (except for SonLVL and SonPLN, courtesy of Speems)
 * Collapsed all revision conditionals to always use JP rev01
+* Organized all maps and anim scripts to be at the bottom of sonic1.asm in one place
-* Prepended object IDs to mappings files
+* Prepended object IDs to mappings and animation script files
 * Extracted title card mappings into external files
+* Split maps for smokey and fiery explosions into their own files
 * Removed most unused files
 * Moved _tilemaps_ folder stuff into _misc_ folder
 * Renamed some includes to start with _
 * Moved sound driver to _sound_ folder
 * Renamed _sonic.asm_ to _sonic1.asm_
+* Separate build and build_and_run scripts

 ### Code Style
 * Collapsed multi-empty lines to a single one each